Vyral/amy-wengerd/_posts/2021-09-13-how-the-amy-wengerd-group-is-giving-back-in-2021.md

 Another fantastic community event we love to support is Bosom Buddies, along with WQMX 94.9 and Scott Wynn.
 That’s coming up in October for Breast Cancer Awareness Month.

-We’ve also been blessed to work with Neopat to help support local military families who have a significant other that is stationed abroad.
+We’ve also been blessed to work with Neopat to help support local military families who have a significant other stationed abroad.
 Overseas service can leave a big gap in households, and we’re proud to support the vital work they’re doing.

 We love our community, we love the people we serve, and we love to be able to give back.
-If you are able, **please support these great local organizations** If you have any questions for me or real estate needs I can assist with, don’t hesitate to reach out via phone or email.
+If you are able, **please support these great local organizations.** If you have any questions for me or real estate needs I can assist with, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you soon.